nonomal/medio/README.md

 You can find the .app here:
 [mediano.vercel.app](https://mediano.vercel.app)

+This is a designer's first Swift app so it's probably really buggy, feel free to report any bugs found and I'll do my best to fix them.

 ## Fun facts?

 - First version was made within a day by Claude Sonnet 3.5